vinthony/s2am/README.md

 ## News

+- 2020-12-18 The pretrained model on [iHarmony5 dataset](https://github.com/bcmi/Image_Harmonization_Datasets) are released.
+- 2020-12-18 SCOCO and SAdobe5K are released.
-- 2020-06-16 Pretrained model(S²AD) and online demo release.
+- 2020-06-16 Pretrained model(S²AD) and online demo are released.

 ## Abstract